jekyll/jekyll/docs/_docs/plugins/installation.md

 the `plugins:` key in your site's config file.

 {: .note .warning}
-Gems included in the <code>:jekyll-plugins</code> group are activated regardless of the <code>--safe</code> mode setting.
+Gems included in the `:jekyll-plugins` group are activated regardless of the `--safe` mode setting.
 Be aware of which gems are included under this group!